 The DOJ annually requires the Department of Children, Youth and Families (DCYF) to complete the annual Survey of Sexual Victimization (SSV) administered by the Census Bureau of the US Department of Commerce.
 DCYF uses the results of the SSV as the annual data collection tool for PREA as required by PREA Juvenile Facility Standard 115.387.
 Data is reported on a Calendar Year basis.
-This report covers the SSV for Calendar Year 2021.
+This report covers what will be reported in the SSV for Calendar Year 2022.
+However, that does not become available to us to enter the data until later this year.